 Conclusions and Future Work

-We have presented a smart medicine dispenser that helps older people or people with a cognitive problem take their medicine doses on schedule.
+We have presented a smart medicine dispenser that helps older people or people with a cognitive problem to take their medicine doses on schedule.
 In addition, it allows caregivers to supervise that their dependents take their medications on time.
 Using a facial identification mechanism, it recognizes the patients registered in the system and supplies them with the medicines they should take just when needed.
 Every time the dispenser provides a medicine box, it generates a sound and illuminates the corresponding compartment.
-The system also sends notifications to caregivers, informing them of the medicines dispensed to their dependents.
+The system also sends remote notifications to caregivers, informing them of the medicines dispensed to their dependents directly on their smartphone.
 Thus, they can supervise the correct administration of medications and act when necessary (e.g., when somebody forgets to take a dose).
 In addition, those patients who can use the mobile app may be notified each time they have to take a dose, so that they approach the dispenser to withdraw it.

 As future work, we want to improve the proposed system, closing the dispenser compartments so that they only open when the camera detects the face of the caregiver who must place the medicine boxes in them.
 This would make it safer.
 It would also be good for the system to automatically detect which medicines and how many of them the caregiver has put in the different compartments; currently, he/she is who must provide these data through the mobile app.
 Moreover, an interesting extension would be the automatic request of the necessary medicines to a pharmacy by the system before the patient runs out his/her stock, since this will prevent him/her from losing any intake due to not having a certain medicine.
+Finally, the dispenser could be integrated into a more general IoT-based system to help elderly people or people with cognitive problems in their daily life.

 References